ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Note:

-• If in any case the individual is running more than one business, the turnover of all businesses are required to be considered to check that he or she is eligible to adopt presumptive taxation scheme under Section 44AD or not.
+• If an individual is running more than one business, the turnover of all businesses are required to be considered to check that he or she is eligible to adopt presumptive taxation scheme under Section 44AD or not.

 • If the assessee is dealing in both professional practice as well as business, then the criteria of presumptive taxation under Section 44AD can only be adopted for the business.
 In this case the income from profession has to be computed as per regular regulations of the Income Tax Act, 1961.